Skip to main content

 ❀️ It's great to see you here!
 I'm currently available on evenings and weekends for consulting and freelance work.
 Let's chat about how I can help you achieve your goals.

-πŸ”’ SSL is Everywhere
+πŸ”’ TLS/SSL is Everywhere

 #

-SSL certificates used to be much harder to deploy than they are today.
+TLS/SSL certificates used to be much harder to deploy than they are today.
 Generally you would have either created a self-signed certificate (not great) or purchased a certificate from a trusted organization (often expensive).

 If you were purchasing, you might even have had to fax some information about yourself to the company that was selling the certificate.
 Maybe you had to wait for up to 48 hours to get your shiny, new certificate.
-There was enough friction involved in the process that SSL was not the norm.
+There was enough friction involved in the process that TLS/SSL was not the norm.

 Love padlocks on the Butchers’ Bridge (Ljubljana)